Omni-guides/Tuxborn/EmissariesReadMe.md

 Focus on 3-4 main skills and 1-2 crafting skills when making your character

-Enderal has it own [Wiki](https://en.wiki.sureai.net/Enderal) if you feel stuck or want to check something
+Enderal has its own [Wiki](https://en.wiki.sureai.net/Enderal) if you feel stuck or want to check something

 ### <ins>Keybind Changes/Gamepad buttons</ins>